Brugmansia versicolor: Description

 Brugmansia versicolor is a bush or small tree reaching 10–16 ft in height.
 It has an alternate insertion of elliptic/oblong leaves that are entire with smooth edges.
 One of the most prominent characteristics of B. versicolor is the presence of giant drooping flowers which hang upside down, which is where it gets its common name of Angel's Trumpet.
 The flowers are the largest of all Brugmansia at 12–20 in in length.
 They open first white, but then may age to turn peach, pink, apricot or remain white.

 Taxonomy

 There are currently 7 distinct species of Brugmansia recognized, and they are very similar to their close relative Datura.
 For this reason the two genera were commonly mistaken for one another.
 "It was not until the discovery of the New World that Brugmansias appeared in the documented floras and later in gardens of the Old World.
 Initially Brugmansias were grouped with Daturas by the famous botanist Carl Linnaeus, who documented them in 1753 from a drawing and not from live plant material.
 In 1805, the South African taxonomist Christiaan Hendrik Persoon created a separate genus for Brugmansia, but it was not until 1973 that Tom E. Lockwood created a final division between the two genera.

-The different genera of the family Solanaceae include many crop plants such as potatoes and tomatoes, as well as several other poisonous plants.